 Try deep, slow abdominal breathing (6 to 8 breaths per minute).
 Practice deep breathing for 15 minutes in the morning, 15 minutes in the evening, and when a hot flash starts.

 Plant estrogens, found in soy products, may have weak estrogen-like effects that could cut vasomotor symptoms likehot flashes.
 Doctors recommend you get your soy from foods like tofu and edamame rather than supplements.
 Some studies suggest black cohosh may be helpful for 6 months or less.
 Botanicals and herbs may have side effects or change how other medications work, so ask your doctor first.

 Some women can wait out hot flashes with no treatment.

 If they're bothersome or causing trouble for you, talk to your doctor about taking hormone replacement therapy, or HRT, for a limited time, typically less than 5 years.
-This prevents hot flashes for many women.
+This prevents hot flashes from occuring for many women.
 Plus, it can help other symptoms of menopause, including vaginal dryness and mood disorders.

 If HRT isn't right for you, other treatments may offer relief.
 Prescription treatments include: